inanna-malick/recursion.wtf/content/posts/recursion_lib_intro.md

 In traditional low level languages such as C iteration is implemented manually, with users writing out {{< highlight c "hl_inline=true">}} for (int idx = 0; idx < items_len; ++idx) { do_thing(items[idx] } {{< /highlight >}}, every time they want to iterate over a list.
 Newer languages like Rust provide abstractions - iterators - that separate the _machinery_ of recursion from the logic: {{< highlight rust "hl_inline=true">}}  for item in items.iter() { do_thing(item) }{{< /highlight >}} .

 The [recursion crate](https://crates.io/crates/recursion) does the same thing for recursive data structures.
-This post is an introduction to the new version of the `recursion` crate
+This post is an introduction to the new version of the `recursion` crate.
+This post is an introduction to the new version of the `recursion` crate, but you don't have to read [my](https://recursion.wtf/posts/rust_schemes/) [earlier](https://recursion.wtf/posts/rust_schemes_2/) [posts](https://recursion.wtf/posts/rust_schemes_3/) to understand it.

 <!--more-->